emojipeach/webpagestatuscheck_flask/README.md

 The current status of each url is checked every 60 seconds (interval can be changed in settings.py).
 The app is multithreaded and loads 8 urls concurrently.
 These are utilised until all updates are complete for that checking cycle.

-If one of the urls gives a timeout it may initially take 60 seconds for the web server to load up.
+If one of the urls gives a timeout it may initially take 60 seconds for the web server to load.

-## Donations

-BTC: 39ZxvxsssJ86doV4C3iFxRoABENyhh481J
-XMR: 46oVELZ92Qr1b9hF92xUp7aJp628sLY66XPTVmhuxEo8SWPWVZJHHWk5ZNDqTEGa18ceoNns2putcVfqzAAH5Qz1RLypdqn